3x071c/schulport-docs/docs/workflow.md

 sidebar-position: 4
 ---

-# Contributing
+# Workflow

-We appreciate contributions!
-To get familiar with our development workflow, please read this document carefully!
+This document details our development workflow, from the first local change to the remote deployment.

 ## Trunk based development